Liac-li/note/cs-course/FLA21/Automata.md

     Language is set of strings it accepts

+> If no transition at6 all from a given state on a given input symbol, the proper entry is $\emptyset$

 #### Equivalence of DFA's and NFA's

 - DFA can be turned into an NFA that accepts same languages (表达能力的等价)